Crisis Communication Agency.

 The real test of leadership does not occur when everything is sailing smoothly, quite the opposite, as your leadership credentials are brutally tested during a crisis.

 The way a leader behaves and acts during a crisis will establish their credentials as a good leader or a poor one.
-Lighthouse can train senior management in effective leadership, which includes managing crises in a highly effective manner.

 Crisis Prevention & Management.

-Prevention is not just better than the cure, it is the less costly and most efficient way to deal with a crisis situation in advance.
-It should be continuously adopted with set guidelines for crisis prevention management. ie fire drill) It enables the identification of potential risks and vulnerabilities, sets out the main elements that need to be considered in times of stress and gossip in the workplace and defines all necessary processes to face a crisis situation.
+Prevention is not just better than the cure, it is the less costly and most efficient way to deal with a crisis in advance.
+It should be continuously adopted with set guidelines for crisis prevention and management. ie fire drill)

 Assess Your Risks For Crisis Management.